Synthetixio/js-monorepo/v3/docs/docs/pools-markets/integrating-markets.md

 # Integrating Markets

-Markets can be integrated with the Synthetix protocol to access liquidity provided by stakers.
+Markets can be integrated with the Synthetix protocol to access liquidity provided by depositrs.
 Markets report a balance of debt, may deposit snxUSD, and withdraw snxUSD depending on the amount of liquidity delegated to them by pools.

 ## Registering Markets